A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth: The spatially resolved properties of

 \section{The spatially resolved properties of \monster{}}

-LRDs are compact objects in the rest-frame optical, however \monster{} shows a complex multi-component morphology in the rest-frame UV (Fig.~\ref{fig:NIRCam_UV_model}).
+Little red dots are compact objects in the rest-frame optical; however, \monster{} shows a complex multi-component morphology in the rest-frame UV (Fig.~\ref{fig:NIRCam_UV_model}).
 The gentle effective magnification of $\mu=1.8$ virtually increases the exposure time by a factor $\mu^2\approx 3$, making \monster{} ideal to study its different components to shed light into the relation of SMBHs in LRDs with their host galaxies.